jonnyhaynes/checklist/README.md

 - [ ] HTTPS is used on all pages
 - [ ] There is no mixed content on the pages
-- [ ] external plugins and trackings get loaded via HTTPS
+- [ ] external plugins and tracking get loaded via HTTPS
 - [ ] Robots.txt is in use
 - [ ] Cross-Site-Scripting is not possible
 - [ ] HSTS Header is set